-Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Completed the main span bridge design and working to finalize remaining design packages.
-Continued deck panel placement and deck construction activities for the north approach.
-Continued construction of New Westminster connections and interchanges for the new bridge, for both roadway and multi-use pathway (MUP) structures.
-Continued main bridge balanced cantilever construction.
-Continued median and deck construction activities for the south approach.
-Continued construction activities for the Highway 17 off-ramp and multi-use pathway structures in Surrey.
-Advanced installation of utility and finishing works where the bridge deck has been completed.
-Continued monitoring structural steel fabrication and shipments for MUP structures, including re-inspection activities.
-Continued daily site monitoring and reporting Labour Model Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • Ongoing coordination and collaboration with BCIB to implement the CBA.
-Ongoing discussions regarding current and future Project workforce. sakeholders First Nations Continue to build and maintain a positive collaborative working relationship. • Continued to engage with First Nations in relation to Project permitting, bridge demolition planning, environmental compliance, Indigenous cultural recognition, the planting plan, Project participation, and Project opportunities.
-Continued consultation on mitigation measures, in accordance with permit conditions of the Environmental Assessment Certificate (EAC) and the Vancouver Fraser Port Authority's Project and Environmental Review (PER) Project permit.
-Partners/Sta Third Parties Continue to build and maintain positive relationships and secure agreements with Project partners and other third parties. • Continued working closely with municipalities on traffic management, roadway conditions, construction activities and operations and maintenance agreements post construction of the new bridge.
-Continued working closely with utilities and railway companies on design and construction activities and obtaining required permits and agreements.
-Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • Continued engagement with local businesses, stakeholders, residents, and the public.
+Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews.
+Continued review of design packages.
+Continued supporting design and permit coordina with other third parties such as Metro Vancouver railway stakeholders.
+Completed the main span bridge design and work finalize remaining design packages.
+Continued deck panel placement and deck construactivities for the north approach.
+Continued construction of New Westminster conrand interchanges for the new bridge, for both roa and multi-use pathway (MUP) structures.
+Continued main bridge balanced cantilever construction and deck construction activities the south approach.
+Continued construction activities for the Highway ramp and MUP structures in Surrey.
+Advanced installation of utility and finishing works the bridge deck has been completed.
+Continued monitoring structural steel fabrication shipments for MUP structures, including re-inspectance activities.
+Continued daily site monitoring and reporting. and ing to uction nections dway uction. s for 17 off- s where and Labour Model Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA).
+Ongoing coordination and collaboration with BCIE implement the CBA.
+Ongoing discussions regarding current and future workforce.
+Partners/Stakeholders First Nations Continue to build and maintain a positive collaborative working relationship.
+Continued to engage with First Nations in relation Project permitting, bridge demolition planning, environmental compliance, First Nations cultural recognition, Project participation, and Project opportunities.
+Continued consultation on mitigation measures, in accordance with permit conditions of the Environ Assessment Certificate (EAC) and the Vancouver Fort Authority's Project and Environmental Review Project permit. n mental raser Third Parties Continue to build and maintain positive relationships and secure agreements with Project partners and other third parties.
+Continued working closely with municipalities on management, roadway conditions, construction a and operations and maintenance agreements post construction of the new bridge.
+Continued working closely with utilities and railway companies on design and construction activities a obtaining required permits and agreements. ctivities t

+Public and

+Stakeholder

+Engagement

+Continue to build and maintain positive relationships with the community and other stakeholders.

+Continued engagement with local businesses, stakeholders, residents, and the public.